Yuxin29/Python_MOOC_25/README.md

 # 🐍 Introduction to Programming in Python

-This repository contains exercises from a introduction to programming Python from Helsinki Open University, split into **Basic** and **Advanced** sections.
+This repository contains exercises from a introduction to programming Python from Helsinki Open University.
 Each exercise focuses on learning Python syntax, control structures, data types, functions, and problem-solving using small, hands-on programs.

 📦 **Sections**